 Crude oil benchmarks

 Urals oil is used as a benchmark price for Russian export oil mixtures.
 It is a combination of heavy and light oils.
-The price of Urals crude oil was expected to rise from 78.2 U.S. dollars per barrel in 2010 to 116 U.S. dollars per barrel by 2016 (based on a 2012 projection), however this benchmark has followed the general trends of other benchmarks, and has had a daily oil price between 34 U.S. dollars per barrel and 41 U.S. dollars per barrel in April 2016.
+The price of Urals crude oil was expected to rise from 78.2 U.S. dollars per barrel in 2010 to 116 U.S. dollars per barrel by 2017 (based on a 2012 projection), however this benchmark has followed the general trends of other benchmarks, and had a daily oil price of 53.42 U.S. dollars per barrel in January 2017.
 Oil futures class Urals is listed on the Russian Trading System stock exchange.